 Discover Our Journey

-Founded in 2017, Anaveon is on an exciting and fast-paced journey: the company is now on its way to taking a next-generation interleukin-2 (IL-2) immunotherapy into human trials, with 36 million CHF in funding, extensive in-house laboratory capabilities and a team of experts in both drug discovery and development.
+Founded in 2017, Anaveon is on an exciting and fast-paced journey: the company has successfully taken a next-generation interleukin-2 (IL-2) immunotherapy into human trials, with 146 million CHF in funding, extensive in-house laboratory capabilities and a team of experts in both drug discovery and development.

 Co-Founder and CEO